 Landmannalaugar is located in the Fjallabak Nature Reserve, in the southern Highlands of Iceland.

 You can get to Landmannalaugar by car, by bus, or by a super jeep tour.
-Buses run (10% discount code: EPIC-ICELAND-HB) only during the main season, typically from mid-June until mid-September.
+Highland Buses (10% discount code: in our newsletter) run only during the main season, typically from mid-June until mid-September.
 Outside of the main summer season, it’s highly recommended to take the super jeep tour instead.
 The roads leading to Landmannalaugar are often full of snow and impassable at that time.

 Landmannalaugar by car